Delicious Cheap Food in Paris

 2. French Omelet

-Eggs, oil, salt, and the right “tour de main” are the only ingredients to prepare a fantastic French omelet.
-Omelets can be folded around a filling such as cheese (very popular), spinach or mushrooms.
-You can order a French omelet in brasseries or Parisian bistros.
+Eggs, oil, salt, and the right ‘tour de main’ are the only ingredients to prepare a fantastic French omelet.
+Omelets can be folded around a filling such as cheese (very popular), spinach, or mushrooms.
+You can order a French omelet in brasseries and Parisian bistros.

 A croque-monsieur is a grilled ham and cheese sandwich, usually with a top of béchamel sauce.
 You can find croque-monsieurs in most brasseries and some Parisian cafés and it is one of the most popular cheap meals in Paris.
 Some places serve the croque-monsieur with a small salad.

 If you think a croque-monsieur won’t be enough for your busy sightseeing day, you can order a hearty croque-madame, which adds a fried egg on the top.

 In Paris, there are burgers and BURGERS!
 This article talks about delicious burgers far from the fast-food chains, made with local, fresh produce and so loved by Parisians.

-Hipsters’ favorite names proposing incredible BURGERS include Le Camion qui Fume (66 Rue Oberkampf in Paris 11), Le Ruisseau (65 rue du Ruisseau in Paris 18), or Blend (18 rue Duphot in Paris 1), but you can find good and cheaper classic burgers on the menus of any Parisian bistro or in food markets like Le Marché des Enfants Rouges at Le Marais.
+Hipsters’ list of favorite names proposing incredible burgers includes Le Camion Qui Fume (66 Rue Oberkampf in Paris 11), Le Ruisseau (65 rue du Ruisseau in Paris 18), or Blend (18 rue Duphot in Paris 1).
+Still, you can find good and cheaper classic burgers on the menus of any Parisian bistro or in food markets like Le Marché des Enfants Rouges in Le Marais.

 5. Kebab, Fallafel

-You can find good falafels everywhere in Paris but many Parisians will agree with me that rue des Rosiers in Le Marais, is the place to go for the best falafels.
+You can find a good falafel everywhere in Paris, but many Parisians will agree that rue des Rosiers in Le Marais is the place to go for the best falafels.